frandai/EvolutiveAlgorithm/README.md

 # EvolutiveAlgorithm
-Evolutive Algorithm developed in Java for the QAP Problem
+Evolutive Algorithm developed in Java for the QAP Problem.

+Feel free to ask in: frandai [at] correo.ugr.es.